gammapy/gammapy/docs/howto.rst

 Gammapy.
 Each entry is for a very specific task, with a short answer, and links to examples and documentation.

-If you're new to Gammapy, please read the :ref:`overview` and have a look at the list of :ref:`tutorials`.
+If you're new to Gammapy, please read the :ref:`userguide` and have a look at the list of :ref:`tutorials`.
 The information below is in addition to those pages, it's not a complete list of how to do everything in Gammapy.